Giving Voice and Breaking the Silence: The Fight of Maïté Meeus and Balance Ton Bar

 #Balance ton bar: Maïté Meeus, an Uncommon Activist

-The trigger for this movement?
+What triggered this movement?
 Testimonies of sexist and sexual assaults scattered across Instagram, a sad reality that Maïté Meeus decided not to ignore.
 But she also chose to go beyond mere denunciation by seeking to centralize these testimonies to give a collective voice to victims and thus demand concrete changes.

 One of the most worrying aspects of this issue is the phenomenon of chemical submission.
 This vile practice, too often minimized or ignored, found a platform with "Balance Ton Bar".
-Over time, hundreds of testimonies have poured in, shedding light on the unsuspected scale of this violence.
+Over time, hundreds of testimonies have poured in, revealing the unsuspected scale of this violence.
 But Maïté Meeus did not stop at collecting these stories; she also worked to have the concept of chemical submission included in the Penal Code, a major step forward in recognizing this form of violence.

 Yet, despite these advances, the path to justice and recognition for victims remains fraught with obstacles.
 Recently, a new anonymous testimony was published on the Instagram page of "Balance Ton Bar", describing a nightmarish experience in a famous bar in the capital and a night shop in central Brussels.
 A 22-year-old woman, after being drugged with a friend, found herself in the basement of a night shop, assaulted by a stranger.
 Her chilling account testifies to the violence of these acts and the impunity that often seems to surround them.

-Unfortunately, the ordeal does not end there for the victims.
+Unfortunately, the ordeal does not end there for victims.
 After having the courage to file a complaint, the young woman faced indifference and incompetence from the authorities.
 Her case was ultimately dismissed, leaving a bitter taste of injustice and abandonment.

 This testimony was the trigger for Maïté Meeus.
 After nearly a year of inactivity, she decided to relaunch "Balance Ton Bar", aware that the fight is far from over.
-Her commitment does not waver, despite the obstacles and fatigue.
+Her commitment does not waver, despite obstacles and fatigue.
 Because behind every testimony, there is a victim who deserves to be heard, supported, and accompanied.

 The reopening of "Balance Ton Bar" is not just a return to action; it is also a call for solidarity and mobilization.
 Because if victims have had the courage to break the silence, it is up to us, as a society, to offer them our support and listening.
 Sexual violence support centers are there to assist them, but it is up to all of us to ensure their voices are never silenced again.